mikelalda/hoverboard_robot/README.md

 # About hoverboard_robot

-Thi projects intention is to make a public repository where anyone can create a robot with an embedded system and hoverboard wheels Using ROS2.
+Thi projects intention is to make a public repository where anyone can create a robot with an embedded system and hoverboard wheels Using ROS.

 # Index